The-Dogghouse/rusty-sussy/README.md

 May be run on its own, or with the [Bone Bot](https://github.com/The-Dogghouse/bone-bot).
 Slightly ~~less~~ more likely to get me made fun of.

+Putting the language name in your project is cringe but I couldn't pass on this one.

 ## Usage
 ### Requirements